 8 Reasons to Use Chatbots For Recruiting

 Chatbots have come a long way since their early days of bottom-corner pop-ups that, while intriguing, provided little real value.
 Today’s chatbots are powered by artificial intelligence and grow smarter over time, automating tasks that once required a human to manage and filling an important customer service need for organizations.
+Using chatbots for recruiting has many benefits and also some challenges.

 At its most basic definition, a chatbot is an application that simulates human conversation in a chat-style interface.
 With a chatbot, a user can have a real-time, two-way interaction with a device that may provide information or answer questions.